Table of Contents

 Another example is wholesaler Costco, which uses bundle pricing by offering different products in bulk at a discounted price, making customers feel they are getting the best value.

-What are the different types of psychological pricing?
+What are the different types of psychological pricing in ecommerce?

 Here are the different types of psychological pricing that retail stores can use: